-The intervention prepares the family and develops a compassionate but determined plan to speak out loud, in truth, and to present and option for life.
+The drug and alcohol interventionist prepares the family and develops a compassionate but determined plan to speak out loud, in truth, and to present and option for life.
 As with the lifestyle changes that occur in addiction, there comes a new way of thinking and reasoning.
 It is all about keeping the pain down and feeling better.
 The substance becomes his bodyguard against pain and discomfort.

 The Intervention is a process, directed to create change in lives.
 It represents a courageous step, that you recognize that there is pain and that you can no longer tolerate or accept the distress and fear of losing the one you love.
 The initiation of an intervention always begins with the formal Team process, directed to address the family’s need to heal, to allow them to find their voice, and to lead the addict to the recovery process.

-Many believe the goal of the intervention is to move the addict into treatment.
+Many believe the goal of the Pennsylvania Intervention is to move the addict into treatment.
 This is all great, assuming the addict has reached the point to accept with true willingness, that he is moved by the love and support, and messages of hope from his loved ones.

-The goals of the Team Day and Intervention are not only to move the addict into accepting help, but to bring awareness of the process to light, to stop the enabling process, to set boundaries, and to provide guidance and support to the family and Team so they also begin the healing process.
+The goals of the ADT Team and Intervention are not only to move the addict into accepting help, but to bring awareness of the process to light, to stop the enabling process, to set boundaries, and to provide guidance and support to the family and Team so they also begin the healing process.